 In another Greek myth, a young man named Arion was a talented lyre-player who was hired by the King of Corinth to play.
 Because the people loved his music so much, Arion soon became famous and wealthy.
 With his earnings, he decided to take a pleasure cruise in the Mediterranean.

 When the ship’s crew realized how much money Arion had, they conspired to steal it.
 They captured him and told him he had two choices: kill himself or be thrown into the sea.
 Arion begged the crew to let him play one more song before he had to make this fateful decision.
 Knowing how well he played, the crew relented and allowed him to play one more song.

 After he played his song, Arion jumped into the sea.
 Of course, a pod of music-loving dolphins who had been lured to the ship by Arion’s beautiful playing.
-They rescued him and took him safely to shore.
+They rescued him and took him safely to shore.11

 Dionysus and the Dolphins

 In another myth, a group of pirates saw the god Dionysus and mistook him for a prince.
 So, they decided to capture him and hold him for ransom.
-Dionysus became enraged at being held captive, so her turned the ship’s oars into serpents.
+Dionysus became enraged at being held captive, so he turned the ship’s oars into serpents.
 Terrified, the pirates jumped into the sea.
 However, they apologized profusely for their mistake and begged for mercy.
-Taking pity on them, Dionysus turned them into dolphins.
+Taking pity on them, Dionysus turned them into dolphins.12

 Dolphins, Poseidon, and the Constellation Delphinus

 Dolphins were also considered to be messengers for Poseidon, the god of the sea.
 In one story, Poseidon was obsessed with a nymph named Amphitrite.
 So, he sent a dolphin to find her, which the dolphin did.
-To reward him, Poseidon turned him into the beautiful constellation Delphinus, which means dolphin in Latin.
+To reward him, Poseidon turned him into the beautiful constellation Delphinus, which means dolphin in Latin.13

 Dolphin Spirit Animal